If we invest in alternative energy, we can establish colonies on the moon and explore the stars.

 We cannot continue fighting 27 simultaneous, unprovoked and unwinnable wars.
 This has bankrupted the nation.

 Corporate wars and profiteering have already bankrupted the nation.
-If we continue down this road, there will be a global recession while we are in full retreat.

 Time heals all wounds…